usaid-cs/yesterday-i-learned/life.md

 - Turn on subtitles so the kids can learn to read.
 - Despite general legal sentiment that fathers are terrible parents, [wives do not have legal right to taking children away](https://www.lawyers.com/ask-a-lawyer/family-law/what-can-i-do-if-my-wife-takes-my-kids-away-from-me-during-our-separation-1616554.html), and [dads need to react to it ASAP](https://www.familylawrights.net/blog/can-my-wife-take-my-kids-away-from-me/).
 - A girl can become a woman [in a week](https://old.reddit.com/r/Parenting/comments/igz6gv/guys_its_happened_again/), when she has her first period ever.
 Not because she can reproduce now, but because the worries begin.
+- 'If you suffered in life and want other people to suffer as you did because "you turned out fine," you did not in fact turn out fine.' - [Daniel Shipwreck](https://twitter.com/daniel_swensen/status/1197903566448386048)
+- It is your mother's job to [stay home and sleep all day](https://old.reddit.com/r/insaneparents/comments/s5bzj2/my_illustrious_egg_donor_a_few_months_ago_after/hswle66/).
+That's why she doesn't need to get another job.
+- You may need to remind your parents that your responsibilities for each other are [not](https://old.reddit.com/r/insaneparents/comments/mu1fhx/this_was_right_after_i_moved_out_the_reason_i/gv3soey/) symmetrical / reciprocal.
+You can [set boundaries](https://positivepsychology.com/great-self-care-setting-healthy-boundaries/) and tell them to live their own lives.

 ## Know what you want / to do at work